mshll/DDR5-Memory-Controller-Scheduler/doc/Tests/Test_Plan_Outline.md

 >tCL = 40.
 Cycles to send memory the column address.
 Occurs between READ -> DATA BURST.

 ### 6.4. tRAS
 >tRAS = 76.
 Amount of cycles needed between ACT -> PRE.
 By doing the math from the previously mentioned timings, in level 0 we are able to issue the precharge command before tCL is satisfied and tRTP is satisfied.
-This should save 11 cycles (79 - 76 + tBURST).
-This won't be done in level 1+ unless we have foresignt on the next request being page miss or page hit.
+This should save 9 cycles (79 - 76 - 1 - 1 + tBURST).
+This won't be done in level 1+ unless we have foresight on the next request being page miss or page hit.

 ### 6.5. tRP
 >tRP = 39.
 Cycles to close an open row.
 Occurs between PRE -> ACT.